cecortes/bootstrapLogin/app/docs/log.md

 - [x] Add the logic and db layer to delete a user.
 - [x] Start web sketching for almacen page.
 - [x] Start logic layer for almacen page.

+---

+## 03/02/2025 - 09:00am / - 1hr

-- [ ] Finish the logic layer for add a new almacen.
+- [x] Finish the logic layer for add a new almacen.
+- [ ] Create modal to edit a almacen.
+- [ ] Create logic layer to edit a almacen.
+- [ ] Create db layer to edit a almacen.

+---